-- 1. Test is ordered by one of the following provider types:

-- Medical Geneticist

-- Developmental Pediatrician

-- Genetics Nurse Practitioner

-- Licensed and/or Certified Genetic Counselor with a provider involved in patient evaluation or follow up of results (examples: neurologist, neonatologist, psychiatrist, cardiologist)
+- 1. Test is ordered by one of the following provider types: - Medical Geneticist - Genetics Nurse Practitioner - Licensed and/or Certified Genetic Counselor with a provider involved in patient evaluation or follow up of results (examples: neurologist, neonatologist, psychiatrist) - Neurologist in collaboration with a medical geneticist or certified genetic counselor - Developmental Pediatrician - Psychiatrist in collaboration with a medical geneticist or certified genetic counselor and

-- 2. The test would confirm or establish a diagnosis that may lead to changes in medical management in any of the following ways: - Guide specific clinical management, decision-making, preventive surveillance, or outcomes specified by the ordering provider - Apply specific treatments, or withhold of contraindicated treatments, and and
+2. The test would confirm or establish a diagnosis that may lead to changes in medical management in any of the following ways:

+Guide specific clinical management, decision-making, preventive surveillance, or outcomes specified by the ordering provider

+Apply specific treatments, or withhold of contraindicated treatments, and

-Surveillance for later-onset comorbidities, Initiation of palliative care or withdrawal of care versus continued treatment,
+Surveillance for later-onset comorbidities,

+Initiation of palliative care or withdrawal of care versus continued treatment, and